sourcearchives/xkcd/docs/filenames.md

   A hyphen indicates setting options in many command-line programs, making names starting with one difficult to work with in many applications.

+  Also, many applications interpret a single hyphen in place of a filename as an indication to read data from the standard input stream.

 </li>

 <li>